satyakisikdar/CNRG/notes.md

 Notes

 05/23
 - Update on reporting all instances of a substructure.
 Overlap works only if there are multiple iterations.
-Set ```-iterations 0```.
+Set flag ```-iterations 0```.
 - Test SUBDUE and Motif Cluster on medium to large graphs.

 05/21